alexis-moins/pm/README.md

 # pm supports project creation using templates
 pm new <project> -s personal -t cargo

+# You can list templates...
+pm template list

+# ...and even create your own
+pm template new python-poetry

-# Opening the project is even simpler
+# Opening a project is even simpler
 pm open <project> -s personal

 # But using a different backend is also possible